Polish president vetoes controversial media law decried by U.S.

 Duda — who is regularly criticized by the United States and other European countries for his anti-LGBT rhetoric and for moves to silence his critics — found himself in the unusual position of being praised in this case for defending democracy.

-The United States celebrated the resolution of a months’ long point of tension.
+The United States celebrated the resolution of a months-long point of tension.
 Bix Aliu, the acting U.S. ambassador in Poland, tweeted in Polish that the veto underscored Duda’s “commitment to common democratic values.”

-The proposal had been circulating in the parliament for months.
+The proposal had been circulating in Parliament for months.
 The Polish Senate voted it down in September.
-But then in a surprise move this month, the lower house voted to override the Senate and push the bill through, setting Duda up for a showdown with the U.S.
+But then in a surprise move this month, the lower house voted to override the Senate and push the bill through, setting up Duda for a showdown with the United States.

-“There has been some suggestion that it might have been brought back to give the media something new to focus on other than rising covid cases,” said Ben Stanley, a professor at the Center for the Study of Democracy SWPS University in Warsaw.
+“There has been some suggestion that it might have been brought back to give the media something new to focus on other than rising covid cases,” said Ben Stanley, a professor at the Center for the Study of Democracy at SWPS University in Warsaw.
 “What surprised observers is that it is such a politically damaging bill in terms of relations to the U.S., that it seemed like such a perverse thing to do.”

-In ultimately vetoing the bill, Duda opposed Poland’s Law and Justice party, which helped elect him to his second term last year.
+In vetoing the bill, Duda opposed Poland’s Law and Justice party, which helped elect him to his second term last year.
 Parliament could theoretically overturn the veto, but Law and Justice is not expected to rally the 60 percent majority of votes that would be required.

 Donald Tusk, a former Polish prime minister and former president of the European Council, wrote on Twitter that the episode demonstrated to the United States and the world that “pressure makes sense.”